IBM/solsa/README.md

 automatically generates an http server to implement a service, automatically mapping the incoming requests to the Javascript functions.

+Moreover, error results from service invocations are turned into Javascript exceptions so as to permit using Javascript try-catch contruct to handle errors in the usual way.

 Instantiating a SolSA service is very easy as demoed in [app.js](sample/app/app.js):
 ```javascript